UMH 16x5x32 [M4] / N38

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, small elements of these products can complicate diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+Additionally, tiny parts of these products can be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.